 - A change of the included namespace may break your build because a new name was introduced.

 First, a few rules to the organisation of source files are left.
 Additionally, we will get modules with C++20.
-Let's see which effect this significant features has on C++-
+Let's see which affect these significant features has on C++-

 Thanks in particular to Jon Hess, Lakshman, Christian Wittenhorst, Sherhy Pyton, Dendi Suhubdy, Sudhakar Belagurusamy, and Richard Sargeant.